SaulBuilds/yo-kiko-gamingv2/documentation/icp-pitch-script.md

-# 3-Minute ICP Integration Pitch Script
+# 3-Minute ICP Integration Code Walkthrough

 ## Introduction (30 seconds)

-Today, I'm excited to demonstrate how we've integrated Internet Computer Protocol into the Yokiko Gaming Platform, creating a seamless cross-chain betting experience.
-Our implementation solves three critical challenges in blockchain gaming:
+Today, I'm going to walk you through our Internet Computer Protocol integration in the Yokiko Gaming Platform.
+Looking at our README.md, you'll see we've created a cross-chain betting experience that solves three critical challenges:

 1. High gas fees on Ethereum
 2. Complex wallet management